mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/04-best-python-resources.markdown

   and projects from around the web.

-* [Import Python](http://importpython.com/newsletter/) is a newer newsletter thank Python Weekly and PyCoder's Weekly.
-So far I've found this newsletter covers different sources from other newsletters.
+* [Import Python](http://importpython.com/newsletter/) is a newer newsletter than Python Weekly and PyCoder's Weekly.
+So far I've found this newsletter often pulls from different sources than the other two.
 It's well worth subscribing to all three so you don't miss anything.